open-voice-interoperability/docs/specifications/AssistantManifest/1.0.0/AssistantManifestSpec.md

 The `identification` object publishes key aspects of the conversational assistant's role and identity.
 It should not contain specific information about specific services or capabilities that are offered.
 This section allows others to know how the agent refers to itself, the organization that it represents, and its role in serving its users.

-The primary key of this data model is the _serviceUrl_ which should be a unique identifier of the agent - i.e. it can be thought of as the *identity* of the agent.
+The primary key of this data model is the _speakerUri_ which should be a unique identifier of the agent - i.e. it can be thought of as the *identity* of the agent.

 |Key|Type|Description|Example|Mandatory|
 |--|--|--|--|--|